 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Tests of pituitary function include:
+Tests of the pituitary gland and pituitary function include:

 - Hormone levels: pituitary hormones are released in pulses and levels fluctuate during the day.
 A single blood test is usually insufficient to assess a pituitary hormone deficiency properly.